briandfoy/briandfoy.github.io/_posts/2020-01-27-the-av2000-passthrough-powerline-extender.md

 last_modified:
 ---

+*Although the powerline extenders worked fine, I eventually dumped these in favor of [NetGear Orbi Mesh](/2020-02-03-better-router-better-speed/)*.

-My NYC Mesh came into the back of my apartment, where I spend very little time.
+My [NYC Mesh](https://www.nycmesh.net) connection came into the back of my apartment, where I spend very little time.
 The wireless router plugs into a cable hung from the roof of the building and doesn't use the cabling already in place and hooked up to Spectrum.
 This presents a problem getting signal to the